nephio-project/docs/content/en/docs/porch/using-porch/using-external-private-repositories.md

   - --pod-namespace=porch-fn-system
 ```

-With this last step, if your Porch package uses a custom kpt function image stored in a private registry (e.g. `- image: ghcr.io/private-registry/set-namespace:customv2`), the function runner will now use the secret info as an `imagePullSecret` for the function pods as documented [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
+With this last step, if your Porch package uses a custom kpt function image stored in a private registry (For example `- image: ghcr.io/private-registry/set-namespace:customv2`), the function runner will now use the secret info as an `imagePullSecret` for the function pods as documented [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).